 Here’s a few words and phrases that you and I can work on eliminating from our marriage vocabulary.

 The truth is your husband doesn’t always.
 (Otherwise you wouldn’t have married him!)

 The more you repeat this phase, the more you rewire your brain to believe the lie.

 So even when he tries and becomes better, you still won’t see it.

 No he didn’t.
 You chose to act/react the way you did.

-He may have snapped at you but your reaction/response was entirely up to you.
+He may have snapped at you but the response was entirely up to you.

-However hard or unfair it feels sometimes, our responses are entirely our own responsibility.
+However hard or unfair it feels sometimes, our reactions are our own responsibility.

-Check out the following posts on how to respond to various marriage pressure points –
+Check out the following posts on how to respond to various pressure points –

 3. “I can’t..”